aliceyixin/PMD-SingingSpeech/README.md

 # PMD-SingingSpeech
-This is the author's official PyTorch implementation for []"Disentangled Adversarial Domain Adaptation for Phonation Mode Detection in Singing and Speech"]().
+This is the author's official PyTorch implementation for ["Disentangled Adversarial Domain Adaptation for Phonation Mode Detection in Singing and Speech"]().
-The paper has been ACCEPTED for publication in the IEEE Transactions on Audio, Speech and Language Processing.
+This paper has been ACCEPTED for publication in the IEEE Transactions on Audio, Speech and Language Processing.

 ## Abstract